warbeard85/a-dram-with-drew/content/post/balvenie-twelve-doublewood.md

 And so it is just myself, the eerily quiet atmosphere of the sitting room and a bottle of Balvenie Double Wood 12 Year Old Single Malt Scotch Whisky.

-The Balvenie 12 Year Old Doublewood is a speyside malt launched in 1993 which uses several different casks in its maturation process.
+The Balvenie 12 Year Old Doublewood is a speyside malt launched in 1993 which uses several different casks in its maturation process and is bottled at 40% ABV.

 According to the Balvenie literature: